Country number: 26

 - Bangkok – marvelling at the glitzy temples, with their assorted Buddhas.
 Wat Pho Temple with its enormous reclining Buddha, famous for its training in the Thai style massage, where if you are lucky, someone walks on your back.
 On the opposite shore, Wat Arun Temple with its steep steps and Khmer-style spire and further away The Golden Buddha, officially titled Phra Phuttha Maha Suwana Patimakon, a gold statue, with a weight of 5.5 tons, located in the temple of Wat Trait.

-- Bangkok is a very large sprawling city bisected by the Chao Phraya River, feeding its network of canals – the most atmospheric city life seesm to take place on these waters, where long tailed boats and water taxis ply constantly up and down (these are quite useful to avoid the congested roads).
+- Bangkok is a very large sprawling city bisected by the Chao Phraya River, feeding its network of canals (or klongs) – the most atmospheric city life seesm to take place on these waters, where long tailed boats and water taxis ply constantly up and down (these are quite useful to avoid the congested roads).

 - The must see (if you’re up to braving the crowds) is the most opulent sight of them all, the Grand Palace (the King’s home) and its sacred Wat Phra Kaew Temple, that contains the tiny Emerald Buddha